tuffing/adventofcode2018/README.md

 Pretty much exploitng map and all the values we needed were numbers.
 Clever.
 I see being able to use this a lot in this challenge

 Should play with the map function more often actually..

+Something a lot of people did was to use a dictionary instead of a 2d array.
+The key would just a be a string 'x,y'. in terms of time not much lost, theortically a little more efficient